stevenrobertson/sd-docs/report/color_and_log_scale.md

 ##Log Transformation of Data
 \label{logtransformation}
-Data transformations in statistics are a common method of transforming data points in order to improve the interpretability of visualization of the output (e.g. graphs)[7].
+Data transformations in statistics are a common method of transforming data points in order to improve the interpretability of visualization of the output (e.g. graphs).
 Some common transformations include:

 - Square Root
 - Logarithm